sparksammy/FurcodeJS/README.md

 # FurcodeJS
-Improving Furcode by @oklomsy except in Javascript.
+Improving Furcode by @oklomsy except in Javascript. *Note: There is nothing wrong with furries.
+They are people too.*

 ## A little help on how to use furcode
 First things first, you will need to import this javascript into your HTML project.